Guide to Disneyland Magic Key Annual Pass: 2026 Prices, Perks, Blockout Dates & Discounts

 YOUR THOUGHTS

 Will you be purchasing a Magic Key pass for Disneyland?
 Which tier do you anticipate buying?
 Excited to go from Passholder to Keyholder?
 Thoughts on the reservation limits, pricing, or anything else?
 How will these changes impact you personally?
-Setting that aside, do you think this will be a net positive or negative for Disneyland?
+Setting that aside, do you think this is a net positive or negative for Disneyland?
 Do you agree with our assessment of Disneyland’s Magic Key v.
 Annual Pass programs?
 Any questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments

 Update from the same account I linked to earlier: